My Work in the World

 Co-learners include individual leaders, educators, non-profit boards, graduate students, and teams within private and public-sector organizations.
-For the last three years I’ve helped a group of college biology professors think about systemic change in their departments.
+For the last five years I’ve helped a group of college biology professors think about systemic change in their departments.

 I’m also part of the Community Cafe Collaborative, a grassroots group that helps parents develop their own leadership to strengthen their families and the community.
 This work is based on the Five Protective Factors, the Art of Hosting, Appreciative Inquiry, and Internal Family Systems.
 We offer workshops and orientations all over Washington and the country, and provide ongoing technical assistance (coaching) to emerging hosting teams.

 I am occasionally invited by colleagues to present a “day of systems thinking” to their students at The Evergreen State College.

 Consulting with organizations